 The Heritage Preservation Partnership Program is the principal heritage funding program of the Government of Alberta.
 The program provides matching grants and scholarship funds to support initiatives that preserve and interpret Alberta's rich heritage.
-It is administered by the Historic Resources Management Branch of Alberta Culture, Multiculturalism and Status of Women.
+It is administered by the Historic Resources Management Branch of Alberta Culture.